kyleGrealis/kyleGrealis/README.md

 ### Hi there 👋 I'm a bioinformatics analyst & respiratory therapist.

-- 🔭 I’m currently working on ... contributing to pulmonary research abstracts.
+- 🔭 I’m currently working on ... improving SAS, R, and statistical skills.
-- 🌱 I’m currently learning ... how to put various tools in the toolbox and when is best to use which one.
-- 👯 I’m looking to collaborate on ... projects that are mutually beneficial.
+- 👯 I’m looking to collaborate on ... academic & journal-worthy research projects.
-- 🤔 I’m looking for help with ... finding that perfect project workflow.
 - 📫 How to reach me: ... kxg679@med.miami.edu
 - ⚡ Fun fact: ...
-I'm a United States Army veteran (12B).
+I'm a US Army veteran.